Reverend Dr. M. Andrew Davis

 serves as the pastor of Zion Baptist Church, Columbia, South Carolina.
-Having over ten years of experience in the ministry, he became shepherd of this flock in November, 2017.
+Having over ten years of experience in the ministry, he became the shepherd of this flock in November 2017.

-Reverend Davis is a 2005 graduate of Anson Senior High School, and in 2009, received his Bachelor of Science degree in Liberal Studies with a concentration in African American Studies, from North Carolina Agricultural and Technical State University, Greensboro, North Carolina.
-In May 2012, he was conferred the Master of Divinity degree from Hood Theological Seminary in Salisbury, North Carolina.
+Reverend Dr. M. Andrew Davis is a 2005 graduate of Anson Senior High School, and in 2009, received his Bachelor of Science degree in Liberal Studies with a concentration in African American Studies, from North Carolina Agricultural and Technical State University, Greensboro, North Carolina.
+In May 2012, he conferred a Master of Divinity degree from Hood Theological Seminary in Salisbury, North Carolina.

-A second generation preacher, Reverend Davis answered his call into ministry and preached his initial sermon on July 16, 2006, under the leadership of Reverend Lennon Parson, Sr., of West Rocky Ford Missionary Baptist Church, in Wadesboro, North Carolina.
+A second generation preacher, Reverend Dr. M. Andrew Davis answered his call into ministry and preached his initial sermon on July 16, 2006, under the leadership of Reverend Lennon Parson, Sr., of West Rocky Ford Missionary Baptist Church, in Wadesboro, North Carolina.
 Reverend Davis also served as Youth Pastor at Manasseh Baptist Church in Greensboro, North Carolina.
 While at Manasseh, his ministry included profound and sustaining innovations that were and remain beneficial to the congregation.
-In July 2008, Reverend Davis became the fifteenth pastor of Pleasant Hill Baptist Church, Ansonville, North Carolina.
-Reverend Davis was instrumental in influencing the Ansonville community fellowship for the greater good through his commitment to increased, sustainable ministry and by remaining an unwavering presence in the community in which he was raised, demonstrating God’s love for all people.
+In July 2008, Reverend Dr. M. Andrew Davis became the fifteenth pastor of Pleasant Hill Baptist Church, Ansonville, North Carolina.
+Reverend Dr. M. Andrew Davis was instrumental in influencing the Ansonville community fellowship for the greater good through his commitment to increased, sustainable ministry and by remaining an unwavering presence in the community in which he was raised, demonstrating God’s love for all people.

-Embracing his belief in the value of theological education, in 2014, Reverend Davis was hired at Apex School of Theology, Durham, North Carolina, and was instrumental in developing its Recruiting Department.
+Embracing his belief in the value of theological education, in 2014, Reverend Dr. M. Andrew Davis was hired at Apex School of Theology, Durham, North Carolina, and was instrumental in developing its Recruiting Department.
 Moreover, at Apex, he teaches several practical theology courses.
-Reverend Davis completed his Doctor of Ministry degree from Drew University, Madison, New Jersey in 2016.
+Reverend Dr. M. Andrew Davis completed his Doctor of Ministry degree from Drew University, Madison, New Jersey in 2016.
 The extensive research for his dissertation is gleaned from his millennial generation’s perspective and its contributions to society by way of profound and positive connections.
-His dissertation, titled “The Millennial Generation: Building a Legacy in the African American Rural Faith Community Through Connectional Relationships”, will undoubtedly be utilized resource for faith communities everywhere.
+His dissertation, titled “The Millennial Generation: Building a Legacy in the African American Rural Faith Community Through Connectional Relationships” will undoubtedly be utilized resource for faith communities everywhere.
 In efforts to assist the ecclesiastical community with ministering to the millennials he published a book entitled “Church Without Limits: Connecting to the Millennial Generation.”
 Reverend Dr. M. Andrew Davis has presented in local Baptist Associations, the SC Congress of Christian Education, the Progressive National Convention, and several College institutions.
 Reverend Davis was appointed Historian of SC E&M Convention in 2018.
 Reverend Dr. M. Andrew Davis has worked intensively gathering the rich history of the SC E&M Convention in particular vital information from former Presidents of the SC E&M Convention.